What does Physical Education look like at Abbey?

 We harness play times and lunch times for high quality physical activity, through the OPAL programme where children are encouraged to use their physical skills throughout their outdoor play.

 We also offer a range of after-school clubs which further develop children’s love of sport and physical activity.
-Through ‘Premier Sport’, children have access to Gymnastics and Football.
+Through ‘SH Active Sports’, children have access to multiple activities that they may not have access to outside of school.
+These have included Martial Arts, Laser Tag and Scooter skills.
+The option children have change on a termly basis to provide them with more opportunities.
 We do additionally provide access to Dance which is provided by members of staff who are Dance trained.

 Impact:

-Children are more enthusiastic in engaging in physical activity.
+Children are more enthusiastic in engaging in physical activity, they are inspired through enrichment activities and visitors who have shown their physical success.
 Children have built strength and coordination through their love of physical activity and have gained confidence in their abilities.
 Children have built the foundations in order for them to succeed in their following year group.
 They enjoy participating in physical activity throughout their day in school.